zekiunal/portus/README.md

 ## Create a user to allow our docker registry to access the new bucket

     Goto AWS Services -> IAM -> Create New Users
-    Write keep your Access Key and Secret Access Key Under the Permission section, click on Attach User Policy.
+    Keep your Access Key and Secret Access Key
+    Under the Permission section, click on Attach User Policy.

 ```json